harisadnan21/cell-simulations/README.md

 ### Notes/Assumptions

 Assumptions or Simplifications:
+* Config file must be specified in code, no solution for picking at runtime unfortunately
+* Falling sand ignores neighborhoods
+* Configuration files must include all tags asked for by simulation

 Interesting data files:

 Known Bugs:
 * The GridView does not fit perfectly into the given screen.
+* Speed up and slow down buttons do not work

 Noteworthy Features:
 * Cell configurations can be generated from the XML using a given configuration,